ubergarm/llama-cpp-api-client/README.md

 examples don't use the correct prompt template and stop tokens for many newer Open LLM models which can degrade results and over-generate outputs with the Assistant taking the User's turn or getting lots of `---` breaks.
+Though this may be improving for the [llama.cpp server webui improvement](https://www.reddit.com/r/LocalLLaMA/comments/1d3yxat/llamacpp_server_webui_improvement/)

 * [completion.js](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/public/completion.js#L5)
 * [chat.mjs](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/chat.mjs#L59)
 * [chat.sh](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/chat.sh#L52)

 So I wanted a minimalist way to interact with Open LLMs using all the benefits of LLaMA.cpp for inferencing on a single 3090TI with full